If you don’t have all the time in the world.

 Surrounding the palace are four other sites that you can’t miss.
 Due to massive tourists that cruise in all day long, you don’t want to hang around there for longer than an hour.
 But the key to doing it within 60 minutes is to arrive bright and early.
 That’s when you’ll capture the most beautiful images of the cultural landmark and enjoy the experience to the fullest.
 Below is a list of what you should see at the palace.

 TIP!
 Crowds roll in fast at all hours at the palace.
-Visiting the bell tower, which requires climbing up steep and narrow stairs that fit only one person, one way.
-Arriving early, at 8 a.m. so you can avoid crowds or wait time.
+To visit the bell tower, you’ll have to climb up steep and narrow stairs that fit only one person, one way.
+Arrive early at 8 a.m. so you can avoid crowds or wait time.

 1. Diocletian’s Palace